ahvth/ahvth/content/about.md

 **Broadcast Exchange** - Junior Partner
 *2010 - 2015*
 Family business.
-In my time working here I managed our brand and marketing assets, built a website with ecommerce integration, and of course managed and listed our inventory of used Audio / Video equipment for sale both on our own site and on eBay.
+In my time working here I managed our brand and marketing assets, patched together a (now defunct) website with ecommerce integration, and of course managed and listed our inventory of used Audio / Video equipment for sale both on our own site and on eBay.

 **Alphanet Informatics** - IT Operations Adviser
 *2017 - 2019*